 Advocate to NSW Education to provide transition to work programs for young people with disability at local high schools.
-Council's website and promote its availability to local businesses.
 Advocate to NSW Education to provide transition to work programs for young people with disability who are leaving local high schools to enter the workforce.
 Better prepares young people with disability to transition from school to work.
-7.3 7.3.1 DP7.8 DP7.9 Economic Development & Tourism (Community Development) Operational 2019-20 Advocacy to NSW Education for increased transition to work programs completed.
+7.3 7.3.1 DP7.8 DP7.9 Economic Development & Tourism (Community Development) Operational Advocacy to NSW Education for increased transition to work programs completed.
 Deliver a community education campaign highlighting the contributions made to the Council workplace and the resulting outcomes for the community.
 Identify people with disabilities working within Council and seek their participation in a community education campaign that promotes employment for people with disabilities.
-The campaign could profile: • The worker's role at Council and their achievements • Positive employment experience for Council • Positive outcomes for the community.
+The campaign could profile: The worker's role at Council and their achievements Positive employment experience for Council Positive outcomes for the community.
 Link these articles with the broader community education campaign listed in Focus Area One.
 Provides factual information and positive experiences and outcomes of employing people with disabilities.
 Encourages employers to consider employing people with disabilities.
-7.3 7.3.1 DP7.8 DP7.9 Economic Development & Tourism (Community Development) Operational 2017-18, then ongoing # of articles placed on Council's web and Facebook pages. # of articles featured in Council's page in the Monaro Post # Editorials in the Monaro Post. # Community radio interviews.
+7.3 7.3.1 DP7.8 DP7.9 Economic Development & Tourism (Community Development) Operational # of articles placed on Council's web and Facebook pages. # of articles featured in Council's page in the Monaro Post # Editorials in the Monaro Post. # Community radio interviews.
+Consult with people with disabilities, employment agencies and TAFE Establish a project in partnership with the Regional Access Inclusion Committee to: Improves opportunities for people with disabilities to gain employment skills and experience and permanent Economic Development & Tourism Operational # forums held to discuss accessible employment practices and opportunities for people with disabilities. ---------------------------------------------